 The National Police Foundation is evaluating the effects of this technological integration by conducting a time-series analysis of fatal and non-fatal shooting incidents several years prior to and following implementation.
 Additionally, response time to calls and investigative efficacy will be examined in a process evaluation of the technology implementation.
 Community surveys are being conducted before and after implementation to assess changes in community trust of the police department, and to examine whether community member attitudes about WPD response to gun violence specifically changes over the course of the project.
 Additionally, officer surveys are to be conducted to capture information regarding implementation of such an innovative technology to provide ‘lessons learned’ to the field.

-This project is funded by the Bureau of Justice Assistance in collaboration with CNA and the Delaware State Criminal Justice Council.
+This project is funded by the U.S. Department of Justice Bureau of Justice Assistance (BJA) in collaboration with CNA and the Delaware State Criminal Justice Council.

 Senior Research Associate